lzinga/ScriptJunkie/README.md

 # Known Issues
 1. As this is still being worked on I haven't tested it with everything so some things might not work properly.
 If you find a problem please open an issue.
-2. Currently all downloads will time out in 60 seconds and will give feedback every 10 seconds.
-Tried getting an xml attribute for the DownloadCollection however it wouldn't appear in the xml.
-How I wanted it to look `<Downloads Timeout="60" RecheckInterval="10">` but couldn't get it to work.
-So for now it is hard coded.